1965 LSU Tigers football team

-The 1965 LSU Tigers football team represented Louisiana State University during the 1965 NCAA University Division football season.
+The 1965 LSU Tigers football team was an American football team that represented Louisiana State University (LSU) as a member of the Southeastern Conference (SEC) during the 1965 NCAA University Division football season.
+In their fourth year under head coach Charles McClendon, the Tigers compiled an overall record of 8–3 with a conference record of 3–3 the SEC, placing in a three-way tie for sixth place in the SEC.

-Back-to-back losses to Ole Miss and Alabama by a combined 54-7 put LSU's bowl hopes in peril, but wins vs. Mississippi State and Tulane prompted the Cotton Bowl to extend a bid to the 7-3 Tigers.
-The bowl's faith in LSU was rewarded when the Tigers stunned No. 2 Arkansas 14–7 to stop the Razorbacks' winning streak at 22 and deny Arkansas a second consecutive national championship.
+Back-to-back losses to Ole Miss and Alabama put LSU's bowl hopes in peril, but wins over Mississippi State and Tulane prompted the Cotton Bowl to extend a bid to the 7-–3 Tigers.
+The bowl's faith in LSU was rewarded when the Tigers stunned No. 2 Arkansas, 14–7, to stop the Razorbacks' winning streak at 22 games and deny Arkansas a second consecutive national championship.

 Schedule

 Destruction from Hurricane Betsy on September 10 put the season opener vs. Texas A&M in jeopardy.
 Repairs to the light towers, scoreboard and press box were made in time for the game to proceed as planned eight days later.

 LSU defeated rival Tulane by a 62-0 tally for the third time in eight seasons (1958 and 1961) in the Green Wave's final football game as a member of the Southeastern Conference.
 It was also LSU's third consecutive shutout of Tulane at Baton Rouge.